valkey-io/valkey-doc/docs/data-types/bitmaps.md

 ## Learn more

-* [Redis Bitmaps Explained](https://www.youtube.com/watch?v=oj8LdJQjhJo) teaches you how to use bitmaps for map exploration in an online game.
+* [Valkey Bitmaps Explained](https://www.youtube.com/watch?v=oj8LdJQjhJo) teaches you how to use bitmaps for map exploration in an online game.
-* [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Redis bitmaps in detail.
+* [Valkey University's RU101](https://university.server.com/courses/ru101/) covers Valkey bitmaps in detail.